Mouth with red lipstick and a tongue sticking out.

 Living with Cold Sores

 There are no cures to the herpes simplex virus.
 Once you have the disease, you have to learn to live with it.
 Antiviral medication, such as acyclovir for cold sores, will help you manage the disease and reduce the chance of severe outbreaks.
-Luckily, wisp is here to help you through it.
-Talk with our doctors to discuss how much acyclovir is right for you.
+Luckily, Wisp is here to help you through it.
+Talk with our licensed medical providers to discuss how much acyclovir is right for you.